 5. Table Rock State Park in Branson

 Have you ever wanted to visit Branson and take in the shows and activities that the city has to offer?
-A stay at this state park offers the opportunity be close enough to the city to enjoy all it has to offer, while remaining far enough away to fully immerse yourself in nature.
+A stay at this state park offers the opportunity to be close enough to the city to enjoy all it has to offer while remaining far enough away to fully immerse yourself in nature.

 A camping trip to Table Rock State Park offers a variety of activities including biking and hiking trails, and boating, swimming, and even scuba diving in the lake.
-This campground has sites with lake access as well as sites with electric, water, and sewer.
+This campground has sites with lake access as well as sites with electricity, water, and sewer.
 They even have family sites for larger groups.

 Table Rock State Park has two camping locations.
 One is open all year, and the other from March to November.
 Amenities include a dump station, water, and showers.